cdron9/Physics-sim/README.md

 | Overlap Fix         | `pos += n * overlap`                    | Prevents sticking at wall         |

 This combination of detection, reflection, and correction results in smooth, realistic bouncing motion inside a circular container.

+Thank you :)
+--- README translated to markdown using ChatGPT ---